MicrosoftDocs/visualstudio-docs/subscriptions/migrate-subscriptions.md

 When you move your subscribers to the new agreement, here's what happens:
 - They get a new subscription GUID.
 - Their benefits are reset.
 For example, if they've previously used a training benefit, they'll receive a new instance of that benefit.
-- If they were using Azure individual credits in their old subscription, they'll need to activate a new one and transfer their Azure assets to it.
+- If they were using Azure individual credits in their old subscription, they'll need to activate a new subscription and transfer their Azure assets to it.

 The process for moving subscribers to the new agreement consists of three steps:
-1. Export your current subscription assignments in the old agreement.
+1. Export your current subscription assignments from the old agreement.
 2. Prepare a subscription list for upload to the new agreement.
 3. Upload your subscription list to the new agreement.

 > [!IMPORTANT]
 > Note the following considerations before you start this process:
 > - If your reseller selected the option to automatically transfer the subscribers to the new agreement when it was purchased, you might not see the changes until 48-72 hours after the agreement was submitted.
-Before proceeding with the process to manually move your subscribers, check with your reseller.
+Before you proceed with the process to manually move your subscribers, check with your reseller.
-> - You can use Azure Active Directory groups to simplify the process of moving subscribers to the new agreement.
+> - You can use Azure Active Directory (Azure AD) groups to simplify the process of moving subscribers to the new agreement.
 For more information, see [Assigning subscriptions by using Azure AD groups](assign-azure-ad.md).

 ## Export your current subscription assignments
 The first step to migrate your assigned subscriptions from one agreement to another is to export your current subscription assignments as a CSV file.
 In the Visual Studio Subscriptions administration portal, you can export a list of your subscribers and details about their assignments.